On the Spectral Asymptotics of Operators on Manifolds with Ends: Acknowledgements

 \section{Acknowledgements}

 The authors wish to thank U. Battisti, L. Rodino and E. Schrohe for useful discussions and hints.
-The first author gratefully acknowledges the support by the Institut für Analysis, Fakult\"at f\"ur Mathematik und Physik, Gottfried Wilhelm Leibniz Universität Hannover, during his stay as Visiting Scientist in the Academic Year 2011/2012, where this paper was partly developed and completed.
+Thanks are also due to N. Batavia.
+The first author was partially supported by the PRIN Project ``Operatori Pseudo-Differenziali ed Analisi Tempo-Frequenza'' (Director of the national project: G. Zampieri; local supervisor at Università di Torino: L. Rodino).
+The first author also gratefully acknowledges the support by the Institut für Analysis, Fakult\"at f\"ur Mathematik und Physik, Gottfried Wilhelm Leibniz Universität Hannover, during his stay as Visiting Scientist in the Academic Year 2011/2012, where this paper was partly developed and completed.